rubyforgood/babywearing/README.md

 ### Technical considerations

-The volunteers in this group are very mobile and are using their personal phones or tables (mostly iPad mini's) to capture event attendance, register users, and process transactions.
-This project needs to consider a mobile first design to continue to provide the users the flexibility of working remote without having to carry a laptop.
-Some events are also ad-hoc popup so a phone is the only device available in those moments.
+The volunteers in this group are very mobile and are using their personal phones or tablets (mostly iPad minis) to capture event attendance, register users, and process transactions.
+This project needs to consider a mobile-first design to continue to provide the users the flexibility of working remote without having to carry a laptop.
+Some events are also more of an ad-hoc popup so a phone could be the only device available in those moments.

 ## How to Contribute